 Ljubljana Castle – Ljubljanski Grad

 The Ljubljana Castle towers over the city and can be seen from most places in the old town.
 Climb the castle hill and wander the trails.
 You’ll find a physical fitness course, a vineyard, and great views.
 Check out the castle courtyard and walk the ramparts for free.
 If you want to visit the museum or other parts of the castle, you will need a ticket.
 Don’t miss the swing out front.
+This is one of our favorite things to do in winter.
+Play, play, play!

 If group tours aren’t your thing, you can download a range of self guided walking tours of Ljubljana from GPSMYCITY.
 I didn’t try any of these (I like to ask questions!), so let me know if you use them and what you think.